KnapsackPro/docs.knapsackpro.com/_posts/2017-03-26-auto-balancing-7-hours-tests-between-100-parallel-jobs-on-ci-buildkite-example.md

 We are going to use [knapsack_pro gem with Queue Mode for RSpec](https://docs.knapsackpro.com/overview/#queue-mode-dynamic-split).
 You can find here info how to add it to your Gemfile and [install knapsack_pro for your project](https://docs.knapsackpro.com/knapsack_pro-ruby/guide/).

 Knapsack Pro supports buildkite environment variables to determine git commit, branch name and number of parallel jobs.
-The only thing you need to do is to configure the parallelism parameter in your pipeline step and run the appropiate knapsack_pro command.
+The only thing you need to do is to configure the parallelism parameter in your pipeline step and run the appropriate knapsack_pro command.

 **Create pipeline:**